This page provides access to key Husky policies.

 • makes any charitable contribution or sponsorship; or, makes any payment arrangements where a person performing services or selling goods in one country requests that payments be made in another country (“split payments arrangements”).

 Anyone who is convicted of violating the Bribery Act is subject to substantial fines or imprisonment.
-Under the Bribery Act, Husky Finance and its senior managers are also subject to prosecution for failing to prevent bribery.
+Under the Bribery Act, Husky and its senior managers are also subject to prosecution for failing to prevent bribery.

 The purpose of this policy is to: